martyushev/relPoseSolvers/README.md

 }

-Experiments were performed on the system with Intel Core i5 CPU @ 2.3GHz and 8GB of RAM.
+Experiments were performed on the system with Intel(R) Core(TM) i5-1155G7 @ 2.5 GHz.

 Notes:
 - number of trials is 10^5